rwieruch/blog_iamliesa_content/blog/inflammation-aging-inflammaging/index.md

 # Further factors causing inflammaging.
 Of course, food is not the only factor that is causing inflammaging.
 There are so many other ones that initiate and maintain a low-grade inflammatory response.

-* smoking: I do not have to tell you that smoking is bad for you.
+* smoking: I don't have to tell you that smoking is bad for you.
 I’m sure you already know that.
 But did you know, that there is [an evident link between inflammation and smoking](https://www.sciencedaily.com/releases/2016/09/160901124842.htm)?
 Smoking [triggers your immune system due to vascular injury](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1160597/).
 This is associated with higher levels of [inflammatory markers such as CRP](https://www.iamliesa.com/inflammation-test) which may predict future cardiovascular events.

 * low levels of sex hormones: Research has found [low testosterone to be associated with an increase in metabolic risk as well as systematic inflammation](https://www.ncbi.nlm.nih.gov/m/pubmed/29925283/).
 A study showed that a testosterone deficiency was associated with the production of pro-inflammatory cytokines in men, while testosterone substitution reduced them.